Identifying Black Holes Through Space Telescopes and Deep Learning: DISCUSSIONS AND CONCLUSIONS

+Despite these discrepancies, the model's performance is still satisfactory, indicating that the difference between our simulated data and realistic scenarios is small enough that the model can still perform well in real-world situations.

 In this paper, we do not consider other luminous objects such as galaxies and quasars, but they may interfere with the identification of black holes.
-For example, some galaxies might also show the shape of black holes, and larger galaxies affect the imaging quality of the observation picture.
+For example, some galaxies might also show the shape of black holes, and larger galaxies may affect the imaging quality of the observation picture.
 To solve this issue, we can increase the complexity of the celestial body in the training data.
 Additionally, interstellar dust may block high-energy ultraviolet rays, which can affect the accuracy of our observations.

 In future work, it may be possible to obtain more realistic and accurate images of black holes by rendering Kerr black holes.
-The training data should include other celestial bodies such as galaxies and quasars to better simulate the real-world observations.
+The training data should include other celestial bodies such as galaxies and quasars to better simulate real-world observations.
+To reduce discrepancies between simulated images and observational data, we can use a portion of real observation data to the training data.
+The calculation of PSF should be refined to better model the diffraction effects, aberrations, and other imperfections of the telescope.
 The effect of stardust should also be considered.
 Additionally, Bayesian statistics can be used to compute the posterior distribution of the parameters in parameter estimation, instead of only computing the parameter values.